digitalbiblesociety/astro-monorepo/apps/dbs/src/pages/en/about/community/news/posts/audio-bibles-for-new-believers-in-india.md

 We invite you to watch the video below to learn more about our partners and the work being done in India.

-<figure class="wp-block-embed is-type-video is-provider-youtube wp-block-embed-youtube wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/ZFpcy3SbtcE?feature=oembed" title="Introduction to The Elijah Challenge Narrated Powerpoint Presentation" width="640"></iframe></div></figure>
+<iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="360" loading="lazy" src="https://www.youtube.com/embed/ZFpcy3SbtcE?feature=oembed" title="Introduction to The Elijah Challenge Narrated Powerpoint Presentation" width="640"></iframe>